sundargates/mantis/docs/docs/writingjobs/firstjob.md

 ## The Job

 All of this needs to be strung together and this is done via the `MantisJobProvider` class which defines our overall job and requires us to implement the `getJobInstance` method seen above in our implementation of the stage.
-The full class can be viewed in the [mantis-examples/twitter-sample](https://github.com/Netflix/mantis-examples/tree/master/twitter-sample) repository.
+The full class can be viewed in the [mantis-examples/twitter-sample](https://github.com/Netflix/mantis-examples/tree/master/twitter-sample) repository where the [TwitterJob](https://github.com/Netflix/mantis-examples/blob/master/twitter-sample/src/main/java/com/netflix/mantis/examples/twittersample/TwitterJob.java) class brings this all together.

 # Wrapping Up